fhoehl/fhoehl.github.io/_posts/2019-08-01-one-thousand-no-for-a-yes.md

 ---
 layout: post
 title: Thousand no’s for every yes
-image: /images/simulation.png
+image: /images/nonono.jpg
 ---

-# Thousand no’s for every yes

 When I moved to London I was on the hunt for a shared accommodation.
 Browsing ads and meeting future flat mates is time consuming.
 Lacking of the later, I thought: “What is the minimum number of flat share I should get in touch with in order to get at least one option that suits me?”.
 I got in contact with 8 and ended up with a few choices.
 Only one was perfect.
 Luck or engineered luck?
 How did I pick the number 8?

 After meeting your future flat mates one doesn’t know what happens in their mind.
 Do they like me?
 Do I like them?
 Their decision and mine is biased.
 It is very much like flipping an unfair coin.
-Let’s consider that a head is a positive outcome: I get the room.
+Let’s consider that a head is a positive outcome: I get the room.
 When getting in touch with 8 accommodations, you flip an unfair coin 8 times.
 I might get zero, one or multiple heads.

 Let’s do a simulation with a fair coin first.